Click on the links below to view the following:

 Mining & Production:

 The Björkdal Mine currently produces mill feed from the open pit and from the underground mine, as well as from a stockpile of low grade material accumulated over the past quarter century.
 About 60% of the mill feed is generated by the underground operation and 40% from the open pit.
 Underground mining is accomplished by long hole stoping using an owner-operated mobile fleet.
 Access is by dual ramps from the open pit.
 Open pit mining is accomplished by a contractor.
 The plant includes multiple crushers, a ball mill and rod mill, a gravity circuit, and a flotation circuit.
 Four separate gravity and flotation gold concentrates are produced and sold to smelters in Sweden and Germany.
-Please click here for production and sales statistics.
+Please click here for operating statistics.